ducminhnguyenle/Transcriptome-Assembly/docs/transcriptome_assembly.md

 - It indicates that there are three transcripts from locus 10, and this is the first of them.
 - The confidence value is a number between 0 and 1 (the higher the better), and length is the transcript length in base pairs.

+**NOTE**:

-**NOTE**: Please remember to specify your own path to each of the data or tool that are mentioned in this practice.
+1. Please remember to specify your own path to each of the data or tool that are mentioned in this practice.
+2. If one encounter errors when running step 5, please replace the original script in conda `rna_assembly` environment with [this](../scripts/oases_pipeline_modified.py) modified script.
+Please also rename it to match the original script's name.